-Sclera of the eye - structure and function, symptoms and diseases.
-Functions of the sclera of the eyes in humans and possible pathologies What is the sclera of the eye responsible for?
+Sclera of the eye - structure and functions, symptoms and diseases.
+Functions of the sclera of the human eye and possible pathologies What is the sclera of the eye responsible for?

-Sclera - outer shell eyeball, which covers 5/6 of its area.
-At the expense of high density tissue, the sclera acts as a kind of opaque capsule with variable thickness.
+Sclera - outer layer eyeball, which covers 5/6 of its area.
+Due to high density tissue, the sclera acts as a kind of opaque capsule with variable thickness.

 • Internal (brown plate).

-The episclere has a large number of blood vessels that supply oxygen to the blood.
-In the upper areas, blood flow is more powerful than in the rest of the parts.
-This pattern is associated with the fact that most of the vessels come from the muscle fibers in the anterior part of the eyeball.
+The episclera has a large number of blood vessels that deliver oxygenated blood.
+In the upper regions, the blood flow is more powerful than in the remaining parts.
+This pattern is due to the fact that most of the vessels come from the muscle fibers of the anterior part of the eyeball.

 The middle layer contains many collagen fibers and fibrocytes.
 The latter produce collagen as needed.

 The brown plate contains a large amount of pigment, which gives a specific color to the tissues of this layer.
-The pigment cells that are found in the inner layer of the sclera are called zromatophores.
+Pigment cells that are found in the inner layer of the sclera are called zoromatophores.
 The endothelium is located on top of the brown plate.

-The entire thickness of the sclera is penetrated by nerve fibers and vascular bundles that pass through special channels (emissaries).
+The sclera is penetrated throughout its entire thickness by nerve fibers and vascular bundles, which pass through special channels (emissaries).

 Physiological sclera

 The main role of the sclera is protective, it warns Negative influence external factors(mechanical and physical) on the internal structures of the eye.
-This ensures the normal functioning of the eye and clear vision of objects.
-In addition, some muscle fibers are attached to the sclera, which help the eye move when exploring the outside world.
+This ensures normal functioning of the eye and clear vision of objects.
+In addition, some muscle fibers are attached to the sclera, which help the eye move when studying the external world.
 This important function of the sclera is called support.

 Video about the structure of the sclera of the eye